 Shakespeare on the Saskatchewan

-Hosted by the Western Development Museum, this annual celebration of Saskatchewan’s settler past includes a vintage fashion show, ice cream making/butter churning, costumed interpreters reenacting Boomtown, the Story of Threshing, a Parade of Power and other pioneer activities.
+Hosted by the Western Development Museum, this annual celebration of Saskatchewan’s pioneer past includes family-friendly activities such as a vintage fashion show, ice cream making/butter churning, a calliope, costumed interpreters reenacting Boomtown, The Story of Threshing, A Parade of Power and more.

 A Taste of Saskatchewan

-Part of the NASCAR Canadian Tire Race Series, this two-day event will feature some of the top drivers in Canada.
-Different classes of vehicles will race on the 1/3 mile paved oval track, and there will be other entertainment.
-Tickets are $45, or $99 for a family pack.
+This event will feature some of the top drivers in Canada, along with local talent from the Saskatoon Stock Car Racing Association.
+Different classes of vehicles will race on the one-third mile paved oval track at Wyant Group Raceway, and there will be other entertainment.

 PotashCorp Fringe Theatre Festival

 Anyone can marinate a hunk of meat, throw it on the grill, slather on some sauce, and serve up a semi-respectable meal.
-But there’s more to the art of ’cuing than that.
-With this festival you’ll have an opportunity to sample some truly delectable fare produced by some masters of the BBQ.
-Throw in some children’s activities and live music, and it all adds up to a pretty sweet time.
+But with this festival you’ll have an opportunity to sample some truly delectable fare produced by BBQ masters.
+Throw in children’s activities such as a petting zoo and bouncy castle, along with some smokin’ live music, and it all adds up to a smokey-sweet time.

 John Arcand Fiddle Fest

-Located seven km southwest of Saskatoon, this festival includes a mix of workshops, concerts, contests and Metis dance and craft activities along with special children’s programming.
-There’s free un-serviced camping on site, and a weekend pass will run you $60, with day passes $25 and children 12 and under free.
+Located 10 kilometres southwest of Saskatoon at Windy Acres, this festival includes a mix of workshops, concerts, contests and Métis dance and craft activities along with children’s programming.
+There’s free unserviced camping on site, and both weekend and day passes are available with kids 12 and under admitted gratis.

 PotashCorp Fireworks Festival

 “Creating magical moments” is the tagline for this festival which features two evenings of fireworks choreographed to music.
-The displays take place at the Amphitheatre at River Landing and across the river in Rotary Park, and each is preceded by live entertainment (music, dance, etc) along with plenty of other activities for children and adults.
+The displays take place at the River Landing Amphitheatre and Rotary Park, and include live entertainment by groups representing different cultures along with other activities for children and adults.